NetoECommerce/App-Tutorial/README.md

 };
 ```

-Open your `package.json` file and add the following:
+Open your `package.json` file and replace the "build" script command with the following:

 ```diff
 {